tfgordon/tfgordon.github.io/src/content/fixed/contact.md

   "weight": 4
 }

-Prof. Dr. Thomas F. Gordon
+Dr. Thomas F. Gordon
-Argumentation Technology
-Institute of Computer Science
-University of Potsdam
-email: tgordon@uni-potsdam.de
+email: 9cVUf2 (at) posteo.de
 web: <http://tfgordon.github.io>

+Note: The email address above is subject to change.
+Please check back here for a current email address if your message bounces.